Snowflake Was Destined to Fail. What Happened?

 It turns out that few enterprises rely on just one SaaS provider.
 To get a sense of your business and your data, you have to combine data from internal and external systems, on-premise, and cloud apps, and so you do need a data warehouse.

-#8: Sales & Marketing Costs will kill them
+#8: Sales and Marketing Costs Will Kill Them

 Snowflake is in a very competitive business.
 Likes of Google, Salesforce, and AWS are willing to spend a lot of money to get you to use their data platforms.
 This criticism rings true even today as they have to spend about a dollar in sales and marketing every quarter for every dollar in revenue they have.
 It literally burned through a $100M to get to its first few millions in revenue and has gone on to raise $1.4B so far.

 It turns out that the market is willing to be very patient with big winners.

 #9: Data Platforms Will Kill Them